wdi-sg/gitbook-2018/06-ruby-rails/ruby-classes/oop.md

 ```

-Both values we created are instances of the same class, but containt different data.
+Both values we created are instances of the same class, but contain different data.

 ---